 As an institution of higher education that grants degrees and certificates, we are required to be authorized by appropriate state education authorities.
 In addition, in order to participate in the federal student financial aid programs, we must be accredited by an accrediting commission recognized by the Department of Education.
 Accreditation is a non-governmental process through which an institution submits to qualitative review by an organization of peer institutions, based on the standards of the accrediting commission and the stated aims and purposes of the institution.
-The Higher Education Act requires accrediting commissions recognized by the Department of Education at requires and to take appropriate action if the institution fails to meet the accrediting commission's standards.
+The Higher Education Act requires accrediting commissions recognized by the Department of Education to review and monitor many aspects of an institution's operations and to take appropriate action if the institution fails to meet the accrediting commission's standards.